zehome/MLVPN/README.md

 author: Laurent Coustet <ed arobase zehome.com>

-Take a look at the official documentation on readthedocs.org: http://mlvpn.readthedocs.org/en/latest/
+Take a look at the official documentation on [Read The Docs](http://mlvpn.readthedocs.org/en/latest/)

 Introduction
 ============